PaperMC/docs/docs/paper/dev/api/adventure/components.md

 ### [GsonComponentSerializer](https://jd.advntr.dev/text-serializer-gson/latest)

-Converts between `Component` and Gson's `JsonElement`.
+Converts between `Component` and JSON-formatted strings with convenience methods to directly deal with gson `JsonElement`.
 This conversion is lossless and is the preferred form of serialization for components that do not have to be edited by users regularly.

 ### [MiniMessage](https://jd.advntr.dev/text-minimessage/latest)